Frequently Asked Questions

 What is the ROI of Mindfulness?

-Many leaders what to know what their return on investment (ROI) if they were to roll out a meditation culture in their work place.
+Many leaders want to know what their return on investment (ROI) if they were to roll out a meditation culture in their work place.
 Depending on how committed an organization is will determine their own ROI metrics.
 SAP for example has rolled out a mindfulness culture with the Search Inside Yourself program.
 They claim to see an ROI of over 200%.

 What is better - live or online courses?